moTorky/tips-mindmap/README.md

 - update API vuln preps and checklist
 - update my recon methodology
 - add some ideas from twitter and new public disclose HackerOne reports
+#### How To Use
+- every domain have
+	1. setup environment
+	2. Pre knowledge
+	3. pentest methodology or test cases
 #### resources
 - Bug Bounty bootcamp book by Vickie Li
 - Real-World Bug Hunting - A Field Guide to Web Hacking by Peter Yaworski book